 Elisabeth Roberts has written about the role place plays in the production and reenactment of familial memories and the role of these jointly held memories in identity formation.
-In the introduction to the section of Geography and Memory Roberts’ chapter appears, Jones and Garde-Hansen call places ‘arenas where the differing memories of individuals, families and larger social groups fold together in a range of ways' (2012b, 86).
-Bechdel maps her familial home in relation to her immediate relatives.
+In the introduction to the section of Geography and Memory in which Roberts’ chapter appears, Jones and Garde-Hansen call places ‘arenas where the differing memories of individuals, families and larger social groups fold together in a range of ways' (2012b, 86).
+Bechdel maps her familial home in relation to those of her immediate relatives.
 Five houses on their street, and a further three on an adjoining street belonged to her father’s family.
 According to Roberts, when the place being depicted is a shared space experienced as part of a group, specifically a family unit, the ‘meaning of this place is bound to the people that it has been shared with, and… storying our memories is a social activity through which the meaning of place is produced’ (2012, 94).
-Bechdel’s understanding of the town she grew up in, Beech Creek, would have been shaped by her family’s storying of the place, even before she would have been capable of forming her own memories a microcosm of the role societal perceptions play in place-identity.
+Bechdel’s understanding of the town she grew up in, Beech Creek, would have been shaped by her family’s storying of the place, even before she would have been capable of forming her own memories.
+This can be seen as a microcosm of the role societal perceptions play in place-identity, at least until the point when Alison can become a co-author of familial histories herself.

 Roberts discusses a much-viewed photograph of her as a child at the family summer cottage and the constructed memory of this event, which took place when she was an infant.
 She would not have her own memory of this time, but the popular memory has become imbued with such strength through re-telling that it has become incorporated into her story of self (96).
 Similarly, Bechdel incorporates photographs as contingent reinforcement for her memories, which she admits may be patchwork reconstructions from familial accounts.
 We may have our own singular, individual memories of shared places, but they are always contingent on these group memories.
 Place again becomes a superimposition of multiple, personal, imagined geographies layered into a single space (99).